upd-kazutoph/ECE198X/README.md

 1. Audio Data Collection
 2. Data Prepocessing (Spectrograms and VAE-GAN)
 3. GANSynth Audio Synthesis
-4. Evaluations (FAD, 2IFC, etc).
+4. Evaluations (FAD, MOS).

 ## Prerequisites and other requirements
 - Windows 10/11 version 22H2 and later
 - CPU with AVX2 (e.g. Intel Core or AMD Ryzen series)
-- GPU - NVIDIA Graphics Card (Supports CUDA 11.x and later)
+- GPU - Any recent NVIDIA Graphics Card
-- WSL Install of Ubuntu 18.x (VAE-GAN) and Ubuntu 20.x (Magenta/GANSynth)
+- Microsoft Store Installation of Ubuntu 18.x (VAE-GAN) and Ubuntu 20.x (Magenta/GANSynth) WSLs
 - Others: Secondary Storage with NTFS format only for FAD (has issues on exFAT)

 ## PC Specifications used in this project